lgirdk/boardfarm/docs/BOARD_FARM.md

 docker containers for the LAN and WAN virtual devices - so it's also an example of how that works

-To run this test, you need to have docker install and the user that us running the boardfarm scripts needs to have sudo permission (or you could add the user to the docker group as well, but sudo is required for some of the other networking steps).
+You need to add the user to the docker group as well so the boardfarm scripts can run docker commands.
+Also for the time being you need to have password-less sudo so we can run certain networking related commands
-Also, the user should be configured for password-less sudo.

 The default configuration also assumes that you have no device to power cycle the, so you need to watch for messages: